How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 • Build a 4 to 6 week weather buffer into the schedule.

-Phase 4: Mechanical, Electrical, Plumbing, and Finishes (4 to 6 Months)
+What Drives Phase 4: Mechanical, Electrical, Plumbing, and Finishes (4 to 6 Months)?

 After dry-in, the schedule is driven by trade sequencing and finish lead times.
 MEP rough-ins, insulation, drywall, trim, cabinetry, tile, flooring, and paint all need to happen in the right order with inspections between each step.
 Skipping or compressing this sequence is how clients end up with callbacks for years.